-I recently completed Part 1 of my webinar series on Kubernetes.
-The session introduced Kubernetes at a high level with hands-on demos aiming to answer the question, “What is Kubernetes?”
+In part 1 of my webinar series on Kubernetes, I introduced Kubernetes at a high level with hands-on demos aiming to answer the question, “What is Kubernetes?”
 After polling our audience, we found that most of the webinar attendees had never used Kubernetes before, or had only been exposed to it through demos.
 This post is meant to complement the session with more introductory-level information about Kubernetes.

 Kubernetes was born from Google’s 15-year experience running production workloads.
 It is designed to grow from tens, thousands, or even millions of containers.
 Kubernetes is container-runtime agnostic.
 You actually use Kubernetes to manage Rocket containers today.
 This article covers the basics about Kubernetes, but you can deep dive into the tool with Cloud Academy’s Intro to Kubernetes Learning Path.